 Following too meticulously

-Keep a space cushion around the vehicle and maintain an awareness of other vehicles at all times; this will allow you some room to maneuver when needed.
-A proper braking distance should also be maintained as the examiner will check it.
+Keep a space cushion around the vehicle and maintain an awareness of other cars at all times, allowing you some room to maneuver when needed.
+A proper braking distance should also be held as the examiner will check it.

 Not checking mirrors

 Well, mirrors are indeed our friends.
-They help you see everything around your vehicle, know where the other motorists are, and change lanes effectively.
-You may lose points on your driving test if you don’t check your mirrors enough or if you forget to shoulder check while changing lanes.
+They help you see everything around your vehicle, know other motorists’ locations, and change lanes effectively.
+You may lose points on your driving test if you don’t check your mirrors enough or forget to shoulder check while changing lanes.
 It would help if you glanced at a rearview every 8 to 10 seconds.

 Driving too slow or too fast

-Driving too fast or too slow are both as dangerous as each other.
-It would help if you watched for tricky speed limit changes in playground, school, and construction zones.
+Driving too fast or too slow is both as dangerous as each other.
+It would help if you watched for tricky speed limit changes in playgrounds, schools, and construction zones.

 Distracted driving

-You should keep the radio off and put your mobile phone on mute to have full concentration on your driving.
+You should keep the radio off and put your mobile phone on mute to fully concentrate on driving.

 Stop on signals